E1ila/QuickAuras/README.md

     * Fixed a bug causing AH scan to set 0 price for items with bid only
     * Fixed auto resume not working
 * 1.9
     * You can now scan the auction house by opening the AH interface and writing `/fl ah`.
-MeleeUtils will record the minimal price per item and will use it to calculate AH profits.
+QuickAuras will record the minimal price per item and will use it to calculate AH profits.
 You can override item's price by setting price manually `/fl set [Arcane Crystal] 50`, then your manual entry will be used instead.
     * Fixed stored links - remove player level from link, so you don't get the duplicate items once you level up.
     * Removed redundant level of array in database's drops.mob.item lists
 * 1.8.1